Frequently Asked Questions

 A physical therapy visit focuses on treating a specific injury or pain, aiming to restore function and mobility through targeted exercises and manual therapy, while a wellness/performance visit is preventative, assessing overall movement patterns and lifestyle factors to identify potential issues and optimize performance, typically for individuals without a current injury or pain.

-In Texas, a partial direct access state, changes effective September 1, 2019, allow physical therapists to accept patients without a referral, provided specific qualifications are met.
-Dr. Obregon, who has completed an advanced fellowship, is uniquely qualified to treat patients without a referral for up to 15 consecutive business days.
+In Texas, a partial direct access state, laws enacted on September 1, 2025, allowed physical therapists to treat patients without a referral for up to 30 consecutive business days, provided certain qualifications were met.
+Dr. Obregon, who has completed an advanced fellowship, meets these qualifications and is authorized to provide treatment without a referral.

 A fellowship in physical therapy is post-professional training for licensed physical therapists who want to become clinical experts in a subspecialty area.
 Dr. Obregon went through vigorous training and testing to become an expert in manual therapy.